summerfieldlab/summerfieldlab.github.io/practical.md

 We’re always interested in hearing from people who are interested in joining the lab.
 However, please bear in mind the caveats below:

 - If you are interested in joining the lab as a PhD student, please first read the information on the Oxford University [Graduate Admissions](https://www.psy.ox.ac.uk/study/graduate) pages.
-The admissions deadline is in early January each year.
+The admissions deadline is in early December each yeat.
 Please look carefully at the research topics in the lab; it is hard for us to support applications from students in very different research areas.
-It’s probably worth pointing out that Oxford offers relatively few funded scholarships, and these are extremely competitive, especially if you are from outside the UK/EU.
-Please contact the PI with ideas in mind for a proposal.
+It’s probably worth pointing out that Oxford offers relatively few funded scholarships, and these are extremely competitive, especially if you are from outside the UK.

+We are not accepting enquiries from any more candidates for 2025 entry.

+* new for 2026 entry *

+For entry in 2026 (deadeline December 2025), we are starting a new process.
+Please apply first to the PI <u>by 1 November</u> using this Google form.
+This will ask you to submit a brief cover statement, CV, and a 1-page proposal sketch.
+We will

 - If you are interested in joining as a visiting researcher or student, do write to us.
-However, we don’t usually take visitors for less than a 6-month stay.
+You will need to have funding for your stay - we can't provide funds or take unpaid interns, and we don’t usually take visitors for less than a 6-month stay.
 All visits have to be approved by a central committee in the department.
-If you need a visa to study in the UK, unfortunately it’s not usually possible for the department to help with administrative issues.
+If you need a visa to study in the UK, unfortunately it’s not usually possible for the department to help with administrative issues, so it's unlikely to be impossible.

 - We have a new funding award from the Wellcome Trust and are actively looking for postdocs. please get in touch if you are interested: christopher.summerfield@psy.ox.ac.uk.